Scheph-96/portfolio/README.md

 # A Fully Responsive portfolio website

-## This portfolio website is for individuals or businesses
+A way to showcase services and skills as a developer

-A way to showcase services and skills as a developer or designer
+This project is a Single Page App (SPA) coded from scratch with Nodejs templating website using ejs, javascript and MongoDB